The Best 7-Day Scotland Itinerary

 The view from the top of Arthur’s Seat at sunset on a chilly January day.

-Day 3 of Your Scotland trip itinerary – Off to the Highlands!
+Day 3 – Off to the Highlands!

 Grab your rental car if you opted not to when you landed.
 This Scotland itinerary is headed up to the Highlands.